ken-kurniawanen/dwabot/README.md

 #Just it is what it is

-TODO : Refactor, Custom Words, etc
+TODO : Refactor, put dirty word to mysql, Custom Words for group/multichat, custom alert for group/multichat, etc